Here, I will describe my home studio setup with getting a great sound in mind.

-By the way, the AU effects run on the same engine as Logic effects, only much less control.
+By the way, the AU effects run on the same engine as Logic effects, only with much less control.
 They still sound great, even though they are not as fancy

-2 downsides to Garage Band – no “de-esser” for mixing…to get rid of squeaks, and no intelligent cross fades.
+Two downsides to Garage Band – no “de-esser” for mixing…to get rid of squeaks, and no intelligent cross fades.
 I’ll surely get something better soon.

 For tracking though it grabs the sound just as good as any other software!